Childhood Apraxia of Speech

 What is childhood apraxia of speech?

-Childhood apraxia of speech (CAS), also known as verbal dyspraxia or developmental apraxia, is a motor speech, or neurological, disorder that affects some young children as they learn to speak.
+Childhood apraxia of speech (CAS) is a motor speech neurological (brain) condition that affects some young children as they learn to speak.
 Children with CAS know what they want to say, but are unable to form the words.

-- Trouble with fine motor skills.
+- A child has trouble with fine motor skills.
 For example, the child may have difficulty drawing or picking up small things.

 Symptoms and Causes